multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ### Converting erd1 addresses to hex

 The smart contracts never work with the erd1 address format, but rather with the hex format.
 This is NOT an ASCII to hex conversion.
-This is a bech32 to ASCII.
+This is a bech32 to ASCII conversion.

 But then, why did the previous query work?
 ```bash